abogilovic/zmija1997/README.md

 # zmija1997
-Cilj ovoga projekta je da realizujem popularnu igru proslog stoljeca - Zmija 1997 na odabranom mikrokontroleru PIC16F1939 na 8x8 custom lediode ekranu.
+The goal of this project is to realize the popular game of the last century - Snake 1997 on the selected PIC16F1939 microcontroller on a 8x8 custom lediode display.
 ![3d-prikaz](meta/3d.png)